tamu-datathon-org/portal/db/activities/tamids_career_fair.md

 mediaType: meeting_url
 mediaLink: https://tamu.zoom.us/j/98712493622?pwd=RzRqSUVMcFJMK2toaVFwR0JtM25ndz09
 thumbnail: https://github.tamu.edu/allysonmking/td-thumbnails/blob/master/tamids_logo.png?raw=true
-presenter: TAMIDS
+presenter:
-presenterAbout: "The Texas A&M Institute of Data Science pursues new approaches to Data Science research, education, operations and partnership.
-These approaches cross college boundaries to connect elements of Data Science from engineering, technology, science and the humanities, and inform wider social challenges.
-Join for a chance to learn more about TAMIDS."
+presenterAbout: ""
 presenterSocials: []
 slackChannel: null
 slackChannelLink: null
 priority: 7
 relatedActivities: null
 ---
+The Texas A&M Institute of Data Science pursues new approaches to Data Science research, education, operations and partnership.
+These approaches cross college boundaries to connect elements of Data Science from engineering, technology, science and the humanities, and inform wider social challenges.
+Join for a chance to learn more about TAMIDS.